saidsay-so/fancy/README.md

 ## Credits

 Thanks to [@hirschmann](https://github.com/hirschmann/) for creating [NBFC](https://github.com/hirschmann/nbfc), where I shamelessly stolen some pieces of code (open source ¯\\_(ツ)_/¯), and all the contributors who created the configurations.

+## Warning

+I'm not responsible if your computer start to smell fried chicken, if your house is being assaulted by the SWAT because your laptop is becoming a nuclear power plant, if your head blow up because you saw a portion of the source code, and blabla...